apsillers/tropemon/README.md

 I'm Andrew Sillers, the guy who also hosts [the video game Doom on AO3](https://archiveofourown.org/works/31295183).

 If you want to contribute, like, I guess?!
-The code is absoultely shameful because I coded it in desparate, breakneck sprint in time for April Fools Day 2023.
+The code is absoultely shameful because I coded it in a desparate, breakneck sprint in time for April Fools Day 2023.

 ## Why?